 Network security relates to how data is accessed and protected by the underlying networks and systems infrastructure.
 This hand-on course is aimed at network security practitioners and follows along from COMP 3704 "Applied IT Security Fundamentals".
 COMP 3704 and COMP 4704together replace COMP 3705 for more in depth coverage of topics in both IT Security and Network Security.
 Participants must have a prior understanding of networking as well as related protocols and technologies, Linux, Windows Server and IT Security fundamentals before registering in COMP 4704.
 Guided by local industry network security practitioners, students will complete labs and exercises to gain knowledge of best practices used in network security.
 Topics include: monitoring and diagnosing networks, understanding network devices and infrastructure, access control, authentication, authorization, malware, vulnerabilities and threats.
 Protecting wireless networks and securing the cloud are also discussed.
 Upon successful completion of this course students will be able use best practices and current tools to analyze network traffic and study attacks, understand how to protect networks against intrusions and denial of service attacks, and design and maintain secure computer networks.
 This course will be offered in the September term.

 Upon succesful completion of this course, the student will be able to:

 COMP 4704 is offered as a part of the following programs:

+Interested in being notified about future offerings of COMP 4704 - Applied Network Security?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.